JimSeker/service/README.md

 `JobServiceJobWorkItemDemo` is JobService, but instead of scheduling, it uses the new enqueue and dequeue methods.
 Note: This is a API 26/Oreo+ example.

-`ServiceDemo` is a example of how to call Services, both IntentService and a Service.  plus an example of the download service too, which fails in api 30.
+`ServiceDemo` is a example of how to call Services, both IntentService and a Service.
+DownloadService see https://github.com/JimSeker/networking[DownloadDemo]

 `ServiceDemoIPC` is an very simple example of how to use the binder pieces so an activity/fragment can call into the service.